michaeluno/admin-page-framework/readme.md

 ## Installation ##

+There are mainly two ways to include the framework.

+1. Use the framework loader plugin.
     - The latest development version can be found [here](https://github.com/michaeluno/admin-page-framework/branches).
     - The latest stable version can be downloaded [here](http://downloads.wordpress.org/plugin/admin-page-framework.latest-stable.zip).

-The distribution package includes the demo plugin which uses the framework and is ready to be installed as a WordPress plugin.
-Just upload the unpacked folder to the `...\wp-content\plugins` folder then activate it.
-The sample pages will be created.
+2. Copy and include the minified version in your distribution package.
+The file is located in the `library` directory.

 ## Example ##